mallamsiddiq/zombie-apocalypse/README.md

-1. the provided api to get robots from changes every seconds and i don't really get which you'd prefer saving the robots data to database or consuming directly from the API in any case i consume directly from the api and leave the code to save it to database in the views.py file as a commented block.
+1. the recommendation limits to authentication so some intuitive functionalitis might not be in this app yet.

-2. the recommendation limits to authentication so some intuitive functionalitis might not be in this app yet.
+thanks

-thanks SODIQ
+SODIQ